- What is a landing page?

 Landing pages can also be used to presell products before launch or gather email addresses before the product page is published.

-If you sell a course and would like to pre-sell the page outside of your course platform (online course platforms do not generally offer high-quality landing pages), this is the perfect opportunity to create a course sales page that converts customers.
+If you sell a course and would like to pre-sell the page outside of your online learning platform this is the perfect opportunity to create a course sales page that converts customers.

 How do I create a landing page?

 Keep in mind that while fancy sales pages might compel people to take a look, the most important part of your page is the copy.
 If you have a compelling offer and good copywriting skills, a plain text page with some regular formatting and imagery will work fine.

 Most basic WordPress themes have a simple landing page template that strips away the menu and sidebar.
 This is suitable if you don’t need fancy designs or layouts.

 What about landing page SEO?

 This is an important point.
 Optimizing your page for SEO depends on whether you would like the page to be found on Google.
 If so, you would allow Google to index the page.
 If the landing page is optimized for Google Search, you might get traffic from people searching for your product or service.

 Optimize a landing page for SEO as you would any other page.
 Make sure the topic is clear, you are answering a commonly asked question, and the page is technically sound (no huge images, irrelevant information, broken links, etc)

 In many cases, however, we might not want to optimize a landing page for SEO and we would instruct Google to not index our page.
 Why would we do this?
 There are several reasons.
 Here are a few:

 - The content might be timely and only relevant at a specific time of year or for a once-off event.